czka/covid_toll_tool/README.md

 ## About

-This is a Python script which creates PNG charts and CSV datasets of all-cause mortality compared to COVID-19 mortality, for a given country and year, in the context of lockdown stringency, vaccinations count and the country's all-cause mortality in preceding years.
+This is a Python script which creates PNG charts and CSV datasets of all-cause mortality compared to COVID-19 mortality, for a given country and year, in the context of lockdown stringency, vaccinations, testing and the country's all-cause mortality in preceding years.

-It uses 4 input datasets provided by the [Our World in Data (OWID)](https://ourworldindata.org/) project for open access under the [Creative Commons BY license](https://creativecommons.org/licenses/by/4.0/):
+It uses 5 input datasets provided by the [Our World in Data (OWID)](https://ourworldindata.org/) project for open access under the [Creative Commons BY license](https://creativecommons.org/licenses/by/4.0/):

 1. All-cause mortality: